 We recommend checking with the various government offices and industry-specific bodies to determine which licenses and permits your professional corporation needs.
 You can also try our business license report service to see all of these requirements at a glance.

-Acquire insurance for your Hawaii professional corporation
+Step 10: Acquire insurance for your Hawaii PC

 If your professional corporation has employees, Hawaii requires that you get coverage for unemployment insurance, temporary disability insurance, and workers’ compensation insurance starting with your first employee.